anlutro/laravel-settings/README.md

 ## Installation - Laravel >= 5.5

 1. `composer require anlutro/l4-settings`
-2. Publish the config file by running `php artisan vendor:publish --provider="anlutro/l4-settings" --tag="config"`.
+2. Publish the config file by running `php artisan vendor:publish --provider="anlutro\LaravelSettings\ServiceProvider" --tag="config"`.
 The config file will give you control over which storage engine to use as well as some storage-specific settings.

 ## Installation - Laravel < 5.5